 Do you need to create some privacy from neighbours in your garden, or are you looking for garden screening ideas to mask an ugly building or view?
-Or maybe you want to create a sense of enclosure around a seating area, balcony or roof terrace, or some privacy in your front garden.
+Or maybe you want to create a sense of enclosure around a seating area, balcony or roof terrace?
 You may also want to divide your garden into ‘rooms’.

 Screening plants are not the same as hedges – they usually take up less room, making them good for small spaces.
 They are also less dense, creating a hazy screen that allows glimpses through it.
 They are also less formal, and can change with the seasons, which means they give interest throughout the year.

 From a grasses to a green wall, here are six ideas for garden screening.